bgschiller/inferred-nx-tasks/README.md

 # Inferred Nx Tasks

-This is the companion repository for my blog post, [Inferred Nx Tasks](https://brianschiller.com/blog/).
+This is the companion repository for my blog post, [Inferred Config for Nx Monorepos](https://brianschiller.com/blog/2025/06/04/inferred-nx-config).